-Requirements for the Computer Science Minor: The requirements for a minor in computer science are five courses in computer science and one course in mathematics.
-The computer science courses must include CSC 111 and 211, and at least a half-credit of CSC 121.
+Requirements for the Computer Science Minor: The requirements for a minor in computer science are five courses in computer science and a corequisite of one course in mathematics.
+The computer science courses must include CSC 111 and 211, at least a half-credit of CSC 121, and one course credit numbered greater than 211.
 The mathematics course must be MAT 108 or 219.